SneakingCat/tdd-cpp-kata/README.md

 Setting up the environment
 --------------------------

-In order to fetch Google Test and the skeleton repository proxies for http and https may have to be set.
+In order to fetch Google Test and the skeleton repository, proxies for http and https may have to be set.
 On site at Ericsson this can be made by: